 There are three main considerations when treating patients with SRT:

-Partnering with SkinCure Oncology gives you access to industry experts that are fluent in State-specific regulations.
+Partnering with SkinCure Oncology gives you access to industry experts that are fluent in state-specific regulations.
 Using a high-frequency image guidance system helps to ensure the highest level of accuracy when targeting the cancer cells.
-When discussing treatment options with patients, it’s helpful to describe the advantage of image-guided SRT as “taking the blindfold off so we can see the cancer as we treat it”.
-Shorthand for image-guided SRT is IG-SRT, and it’s a vastly superior treatment option when compared to non-image-guided SRT, brachytherapy and other radiotherapy options.
+When discussing treatment options with patients, it’s helpful to describe the advantage of Image-Guided SRT (IG-SRT) as “taking the blindfold off so we can see the cancer as we treat it.”
+IG-SRT is a vastly superior treatment option when compared to non-image-guided SRT, brachytherapy and other radiotherapy options.

 Environmental safety is a top priority.
 Prior to deployment of the radiation therapy equipment, a room within the practice location must be converted into a radiation therapy suite.
 Specialized knowledge and experience is needed to do this right.
 Partnering with SkinCure Oncology makes it easy.
 We take into account physics guidelines and radiation shielding requirements, and have construction crews with extensive experience building out safe and attractive radiotherapy treatment rooms.

-The STR-100 Vision ™ uses a 100 kilovolt generator and an x-ray tube with a tungsten filament to generate an x-ray beam with peak voltage of 20 to 100 kVp.
+The SRT-100 Vision ™ uses a 100 kilovolt generator and an x-ray tube with a tungsten filament to generate an x-ray beam with peak voltage of 20 to 100 kVp.

 The device has been cleared by the US FDA for the treatment of non-melanoma skin cancer.